-Updated on September 13th, 2019 by Aristofanis Papadatos
+Updated on March 26th, 2020 by Aristofanis Papadatos

 That’s why legendary value investor Warren Buffett had, for many years, avoided airlines and advised investors to do the same.

 However, thanks to a series of bankruptcies and mergers, the airline industry has consolidated.
-As a result, the four major U.S. airlines–American Airlines (AAL), Delta Air Lines (DAL), United Airlines Holdings (UAL) and Southwest Airlines (LUV)–now have an 80% total market share.
+As a result, the four major U.S. airlines–American Airlines (AAL), Delta Air Lines (DAL), United Airlines Holdings (UAL) and Southwest Airlines (LUV)–now have 80% market share.

 You can see the entire list of Buffett’s biggest stock holdings here.